Sold My Previous Startup. The Going-to-Market Was the Hardest Part. So We Built Wovly.

 - Do your product margins support real scale?

-The only real way to get concrete, non-bullshit information is to just experiment and try stuff.
-If the signals are weak, kill the idea and move on to the next.
-It feels manual, it's slow, but trust me, it works.
+The only way to get concrete information is to experiment and try stuff.
+If the signals are weak, kill the idea and move on.
+It feels manual.
+It's slow.
+But trust me, it works.

 You Are Your Own Worst Bias

-I constantly found myself thinking, “Am I totally crazy, or is the market?”
-Everyone has their own biases.
-Everyone around you — investors, mentors, friends — has an opinion.
-It was incredibly difficult to find genuinely unbiased feedback and clear-eyed advice on what to do next.
+I constantly found myself thinking, “Am I crazy, or is the market?”
+Everyone has biases.
+Everyone around you, from investors to mentors to friends, has an opinion.
+It was incredibly difficult to find genuinely unbiased feedback on what to do next.

-Knowing what to build is so complicated.
-The signal-to-noise ratio is absolutely horrible.
+Knowing what to build is complicated.
+The signal-to-noise ratio is horrible.
 Maybe that random prospect call was right.
-Maybe your core customer segment is actually wrong.
+Maybe your core customer segment is wrong.
 Maybe your board is right.
 Maybe your co-founder is wrong.
-The whole process is unstructured and happening in real-time, and trying to collect and synthesize everything is an exercise in insanity.
+The whole process is unstructured and happening in real-time.

-Because of this intense noise, what helped me cut through the chaos was defining and writing down concrete experiments.
-It kept my mind from spinning out of control.
-I could collect all the random signals and information I was receiving and just iteratively answer the highest-level business questions I had.
+What helped me cut through the chaos was defining and writing down concrete experiments.
+It kept my mind from spinning out.
+I could collect all the random signals and iteratively answer the highest-level business questions I had.

 As a direct result of this pain, I built a tool called Wovly.
-It's designed to help founders navigate this unstructured landscape by acting as an AI coach first.
-It can receive drag-and-drop screenshots of literally any random signal you get.
-It helps you systematically define your hypothesis, track those messy, unstructured signals, and gives you an unbiased score on whether your current hypothesis is right or not.
-Plus, it has a growing list of built-in tools to actually execute on your investigations, like SEO blog generators, Reddit lead finders, and my personal favorite, the “idea roaster.”
+It helps founders navigate this unstructured landscape by acting as an AI coach first.
+It can receive drag-and-drop screenshots of any random signal you get.
+It helps you define your hypothesis, track messy signals, and gives you an unbiased score on whether your hypothesis is right.
+Plus, it has built-in tools to execute on your investigations, like SEO blog generators, Reddit lead finders, and the “idea roaster.”

-I'd genuinely love your feedback to see if it can help out my fellow founders.
-It's still super early days, so please don't be shy — be brutally honest.
+I'd love your feedback on whether it can help fellow founders.
+It's still early days, so don't be shy.
+Be brutally honest.

 Keep building,